These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • A trail of fallen leaves crisscrosses the sun’s path.

-• Languid old reeds thwart on thorny roses,
+• Weary reeds lean against thorny roses,

-• whose pink flowers yield waterless fruit,
+• whose pink flowers yield only waterless fruit,

-• untouched by squirrels, hares, magpies, and wolves,
+• untouched by squirrels, hares, magpies, and wolves —

 • Written and Translated by Meifu Wang